Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-qL6dp9eUB58.md

 ### Transcript

-> coming i don't know when is satisfactory coming to engage next week
+> coming I don't know when is satisfactory coming to engage next week